SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/07-Homework.md

 Upon initialization, the **initial element is Water**.

-From then it should go in the following order: **Fire, Earth, Air, Water, Fire**… and so on.
+From then it should go in the following order: **Fire, Earth, Air, Water, Fire** and so on.

 The `toString()` function should remain the same as its parent class.